 Spick and Span: Cleanliness at Home

-A clean and tidy home not only contributes immensely to our well-being, it also promotes the flow of positive energy.
+A clean and tidy home not only contributes immensely to our well-being, but it also promotes the flow of positive energy.
+This is why it is important to know both, how to keep the air clean in your home and how to keep your home clean.

 After a tiring day at work, each of us long to return to a clean, comfortable and peaceful home – one that can help us to relax and unwind.